m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/actions/move.md

 });`
 ```

+## Actions are asynchronous

 Note that the message, "Circle move action has begun," will be printed to the console *immediately* after the button is clicked and does not wait until the move animation is done.
-This is because the `run()` method is asynchronous -- it schedules the `Action.move()` Action to begin running in the background.
-Then the `run()` method finishes, and execution proceeds to the next line: `console.log()` to print the message.
+This is because Actions are asynchronous.
+The `run()` method schedules the `Action.move()` Action to begin running in the background, and then the `run()` method finishes becuase it does not wait for the Action to complete.
+Execution proceeds to the next line: `console.log()` prints the message.

-Repeated clicks will run the move action again, but because the circle is already at its destination of `{ x: 50, y: 50 }`, there will be no visible change.
+Once the circle has finished moving, repeated clicks will run the move action again, but because the circle is already at its destination of `{ x: 50, y: 50 }`, there will be no visible change.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template.html';